csiebler/azure-machine-learning-terraform/README.md

 # Known Limitations

 * Still need to update `Default Datastore` to use Managed Identity of the Studio UI data access

+# Important Notes

-* TBC: Fileshare for Compute Instances is not provisioned automatically (probably is provisioned automatically with the first CI)
+* The fileshare used for Compute Instances will be automatically provisioned with the first Compute Instance